pietrop/documentary-story-research--notes/how-to-write-a-research-brief.md

 * Use Active Tense \(as makes writing appears dynamic\)
 * If relevant include pictures and graphs.

-### a possible outline for a Research brief:
+### A possible outline for a Research brief:

-see [template](https://docs.google.com/document/d/1soKGoGEz3T1iY4EWaXmo3T0U2QiH5WB_Ue-MHysWUpc/edit) similar to the one used by “country farm” and this “morning”.
+See [template](https://docs.google.com/document/d/1soKGoGEz3T1iY4EWaXmo3T0U2QiH5WB_Ue-MHysWUpc/edit) similar to the one used by “country farm” and this “morning”.

 1. Title
 2. Top Line